CodeYourFuture/curriculum/common-content/en/blocks/morning-orientation/index.md

 > 💬 "Morning everyone, Welcome to CYF {REGION}, this week we are working on {MODULE HERE} {SPRINT NUMBER HERE} and we're currently working on {SUMMARISE THE TOPICS OF THE WEEK}"

-4. Check if there are any new volunteers or if there are some attendees who haven't met before.
+3. Check if there are any new volunteers or if there are some attendees who haven't met before.
 Ask any newcomers to introduce themselves to the group/relevant people

+4. Check if it is the _start of a new module_.
+In other words, are you working on sprint 1?
+If so then ask someone to read out the success criteria for the new module you have started.

 5. Go through the _morning day plan only_ (typically on the curriculum website) - check the following things: